An Introduction to Doing Business in China 2023 – New Publication from Dezan Shira & Associates

 - Establishing and Running a Business

 - Cybersecurity and Data Protection

-Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, and various types of employment contracts.
-In addition, we add a new chapter explaining the evolving data and cybersecurity compliance requirements in China.
+Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable to foreign companies, various types of employment contracts, and a chapter explaining the evolving data and cybersecurity compliance requirements in China.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at email@example.com.

 Dezan Shira & Associates has offices in Vietnam, Indonesia, Singapore, United States, Germany, Italy, India, and Russia, in addition to our trade research facilities along the Belt & Road Initiative.
 We also have partner firms assisting foreign investors in The Philippines, Malaysia, Thailand, Bangladesh.